Is Your Chimney Cap Stuck?

 Prevent Costly Damage

-Have you ever removed your chimney cap?
+Have you ever removed the chimney cap of your outdoor wood boiler?
 Some people have NEVER removed their chimney cap.
-But you are supposed to remove it every year and clean out the inside of the chimney with a wire brush and a shop vac.
-If you have never removed it before, sometimes it is too late to save the chimney cap and since it must be removed, it will get destroyed in the removal process.
+However, it is required to be removed every year and the inside of the chimney cleaned with a wire brush and a shop vac.
+If you've never removed a chimney cap before, it's sometimes too late to save the chimney cap and since it has to be removed, it'll be damaged in the process.

-If you do not remove the chimney cap and clean out the chimney annually, you shorten the life of your boiler by half.
+If you do not remove the chimney cap and clean out the chimney annually, you shorten the life of your outdoor wood stove by half.
 It is a simple process, but critical to the longevity of your boiler.
-Remember that thick layers of ash and creosote will absorb moisture, and that forms a caustic paste that will eat through your steel.
-Sometimes when this critical maintenance step gets ignored, the boiler will develop leaks and the firebox fills with water.

 2. You MUST clean out the inside of the chimney with a wire brush.